 Feb.
 22-28, 2015

 2015 marks the 64th year for the national celebration

 The University of Delaware (UD), College of Engineering (COE) will participate in the 2015 National Engineers Week, February 22 through February 28.
 Founded in 1951 by the National Society of Professional Engineers, National Engineers Week is an annual celebration of the positive contributions engineers make to society.
 It is celebrated annually by thousands of engineers, engineering students, teachers and leaders in government and business.

 The National Engineers Week consortium includes more than 100 engineering, scientific and education societies and major corporations committed to preparing the next generation of engineering talent by helping to remove the social, education and economic barriers that deter young students from pursuing careers in STEM – science, technology, engineering and mathematics.
 The national program also provides programs, toolkits and a variety of resources for K-12 educators, as well as college and licensed professionals.

-The contributors to the local UD recognition include the UD College of Engineering, the COE Student Organizations, UD Engineering K-12, the Delaware Council of Engineering Societies (DCES), JPMorgan Chase Co., DU PONT, and IEEE.
+The contributors to the local UD recognition include the UD College of Engineering, the COE Student Organizations, UD Engineering K-12, the Delaware Council of Engineering Societies (DCES), and JPMorgan Chase Co.
 For further information and updates call (302) 831-2401.